 Study how our culture views and values the ideas, qualities, and ideals of ethical leadership.
 Consider the essential qualities of good leadership: honesty, moral courage and moral vision, compassion, fairness, intellectual excellence and willingness to listen to others, creative thinking, aesthetic sensitivity, good timing, and selflessness.

-Explore how raw materials are selected, obtained, and then distributed to the customer as a finished product – the supply chain.
-Learn how every step in the process can be affected by changes in distribution, resource availability, and other external factors.
+Explore how raw materials are selected, obtained, and then distributed to the customer as a finished product through the supply chain.